 Unfortunately, a place like this needs no introduction.
-What decades ago was a torture camp today is a historical museum that seeks to explain to new generations the mistakes of the past, preserving the memory of the victims from being lost.
+What decades ago was a torture camp is today a historical museum that seeks to explain to new generations the errors of the past, preventing the memory of the victims from being lost.

-When we speak of Auschwitz we refer to not one but three different camps: an administrative center (Auschwitz I), an extermination camp (Auschwitz-Birkenau), and a labor camp (Auschwitz III).
-They are an hour and fifteen minutes from Krakow and there are different options to visit them.
-I have compared them all for you to make choosing yours easier.
+When we talk about Auschwitz we refer to not one but three different camps: an administrative centre (Auschwitz I), an extermination camp (Auschwitz-Birkenau) and a labour camp (Auschwitz III).
+They are about an hour and a quarter from Kraków and there are different excursions to visit them from Kraków.

 All inclusive at the best price

-This is the most complete option you will find if you want to visit the Auschwitz-Birkenau Concentration Camp accompanied by an expert guide.
-It also includes round-trip transportation from Krakow, at the best price I have found on the internet
+This is the most complete option you will find if you want to visit the Auschwitz-Birkenau Concentration Camps accompanied by an expert guide.
+It also includes return transport from Krakow at the best price I have found on the internet.

-The three concentration camps of Auschwitz Birkenau are part of a very large complex, full of historical details worth stopping at.
-Visiting Auschwitz is something that you will probably do only once in your life and having an expert guide is essential: they will let you know the most relevant details of this hard moment in history, but also, they will help you understand how life was in the concentration camps, how the hard-working days were carried out there and above all, you will visit the place in a tour organized with maximum respect for the victims.
+Visiting Auschwitz is something you will probably do only once in your life and having an expert guide is essential: he or she will give you the most relevant details of this harsh moment in history, but also help you understand what life was like in the concentration camps, how the hard work took place there and, above all, you will listen to everything with the utmost respect.

-With this option, transportation to and from Krakow is also included, so that you don't have to worry about anything when organizing your visit to Auschwitz.
-The tour is done in English, which is essential to understand all the details.
-Early risers can choose to do the tour at 6:30 a.m. and then have more time during the day to explore Krakow.
-There is also the option of doing it at 9 a.m.
+With this option of excursion to Auschwitz from Krakow, transport to and from the camp is also included so that you don't have to worry about anything and the guide will give you the tour in English, which is essential to understand all the details.
+Early risers can choose to do the tour at 6.30am and then have more time during the day to explore Krakow.
+There is also the option of doing it at 9 am.

-Why I like this option: of all the ways to visit Auschwitz, this is the most complete and the most comfortable, having the lowest price and being 100% in English.
+Why I like this option: of all the ways to visit Auschwitz, this is the most complete and the most comfortable, with the lowest price and with the guide in English.

-Recommended if... you want to visit Auschwitz with a specialized guide to get the most out of the experience.
+Recommended if... you want to visit Auschwitz with a specialised guide to get the most out of the experience.

-If you want to make the most of your time in Krakow, this is the best option as it combines the Auschwitz concentration camps tour with an excursion to the Wieliczka salt mines, the two most popular and relevant visits you can do during your trip.
+If you want to make the most of your time, this is the best option as it combines the tour of the Auschwitz concentration camps with an excursion to the Wieliczka Salt Mines, the two most popular and relevant visits you can make during your trip to Krakow.

-Recommended if... you are thinking of doing both tours and want to save a bit of money by booking both guided tours.
+Recommended if... you are thinking of doing both excursions and you want to save money by booking both guided tours.

 All inclusive at the best price